tieberghien/snow_crash/level08/Ressources/README.md

 ### Exploit

-This time around, we've got a binary file and text file, which contains a flag.
+This time around, we've got a binary file and a text file.

 ```
     level08@SnowCrash:~$ ls -l